 Modbus Controller

-The modbus_controller component creates a RS485 connection to control a modbus device
+The modbus_controller component creates a RS485 connection to either:

 ../_images/modbus.png